A Latina lawmaker spoke about racism on Zoom. Over giggles, people discussed her accent.

 Later, when the council broke for lunch, Navarro’s staff played her back a segment of the public council briefing, and she realized the two hushed voices had been talking about her.

-“I love how her accent comes out and [how she] pronounces words that she thinks they’re pronounced.
+“I love how her accent comes out and [how she] pronounces words like she thinks they’re pronounced.
 Like, she says ‘represents’ and ‘hologram,’ ” says a woman, mimicking Navarro, a native Spanish speaker who learned English at age 10.

 “I heard ‘hologram’ and thought that was kind of interesting,” a male speaker adds, laughing.